jlauman/data_engineering_project_capstone/README.md

 ## Data Quality Checks

-These queries show the counts of records imported into stage tables, which stage table records have `ogc_fid` location values and the final fact table record counts.
+These query results show the counts of records imported into stage tables, counts of stage table records that have `ogc_fid` location values and the final fact table record counts.

   ```
   check_records.jl: start